jppelteret/homebrew-deal.II_suite/README.md

-# homebrew-deal.II_suite
+# homebrew-science-extras
-A temporary place for ammendment to formulae pertaining to deal.II
+Additional formula to be developed and tested for Homebrew Science